Sanjeev98singh/100-days-of-python/README.md

 python versions and documentation

 ### Day 15
- Memory management behind the scenes in Python, Sequence of data stored in Python, insert method in Python, fstring in python
+ Memory management behind the scenes in Python, Sequence of data stored in Python, insert method in Python, fstring in python, pip, modules in Python, pyjokes module in Python

 ## Installation